hitchdev/hitchstory/examples/website/README.md

 It will also re-record the story video and re-take the story screenshots.

-This is all done with about 10 lines of code and zero magic.
+This is all achieved with about 10 lines of code and zero magic.

 The code that does the rewrite on this step is [in the should_appear method in test_integration.py](https://github.com/hitchdev/hitchstory/blob/master/examples/website/tests/test_integration.py#LL104C14-L104C14).